3 Entropy

 Of the above, Turing and Good were affiliated with the University of Manchester.

-We use the convention that scoring rules are negatively oriented (e.g. Dawid 2007) with the aim to minimise the score (cost, code length, surprise).
+We follow the convention that scoring rules are negatively oriented (e.g. Dawid 2007) with the aim to minimise the score (cost, code length, surprise).
 However, some authors prefer the positively oriented convention with a reversed sign in the definition of \(S(x, P)\) so the score represents a reward that is maximised (e.g. Gneiting and Raftery 2007).↩︎

 Shannon, C. E. 1948.
 A mathematical theory of communication.
 Bell System Technical Journal 27:379–423. https://doi.org/10.1002/j.1538-7305.1948.tb01338.x↩︎